A Short Guide To Costa Paradiso, Sardinia: 9 Best Beaches

 Below is a list of the best beaches in Costa Paradiso and its vicinity.

-Make sure to read my posts The Best Beaches In Sardinia and The Best Beaches In Northern Sardinia.
+Make sure to read my posts The Best Beaches In Sardinia and The Best Beaches In Northern Sardinia for more information on beaches to visit during your trip.

 Li Cossi